The Spoiler (wrestler): Professional wrestling career

 The Spoiler wrestled 75 matches for the World Wide Wrestling Federation in 1972 before leaving for other promotions.
 He returned to the WWF and had his first match back for a television taping in Poughkeepsie, New York, on 30 July 1984, defeating Jeff Lang, and wrestled for a few years until his last match in the WWF on 21 January 1986 in Los Angeles, California, defeating Billy Anderson.
-The Spoiler, along with Jake "The Snake" Roberts and 400-pound King Kong Bundy, joined forces with a newly emerging tag team, The Road Warriors, to form the original Legion of Doom.
+The Spoiler, along with Jake "The Snake" Roberts and 400-pound King Kong Bundy, joined forces with a newly emerging tag team, the Road Warriors, to form the original Legion of Doom.
 The Spoiler once headlined against WWF Champion Pedro Morales in Madison Square Garden, wrestling maskless because, at that time, the arena had a rule barring masked wrestlers from performing.
 The Spoiler appeared in a historic match against Mil Mascaras, the Mexican legend, marking the first time a wrestler (Mascaras) ever wore a mask into a ring in New York State.
 The Spoiler's matches against Chief Jay Strongbow and Sonny King were long-lasting feuds that enjoyed successful runs across the WWF circuit.
 His "Iron Claw" was the first maneuver to be "censored" on television by the WWF in a promotional move.

 Jardine promoted some shows in Tampa, Florida, in 1993-94 and then retired from wrestling.

 Personal life

-Jardine spent the later years of his life in Wetaskiwin, Alberta, Canada, with his wife and son, where he was the manager of a car wash business.
+Jardine spent the later years of his life in Wetaskiwin, Alberta, Canada, with his wife Becky Wylie Jardine and son, where he was the manager of a car wash business.
 Jardine was known to make clay sculptures and carved faces in the bark of cotton wood trees.
 He also volunteered for the Literacy Program, teaching young children to read.

-On 16 December 2006, Jardine died due to complications from a heart attack and leukemia in Red Deer, and was writing a novel based on his professional wrestling career at the time of his death.
-He had also been battling pneumonia, and went into cardiac arrest followed by a coma he never recovered from.
+On 16 December 2006, Jardine died due to complications from a heart attack and leukaemia in Red Deer, and was writing a novel based on his professional wrestling career at the time of his death.
+He went into cardiac arrest followed by a coma he never recovered from.
 He was 66.